DistributedSystemsProject/LockerDevice/README.md

 # Locker Device
 The device is an Arduino Uno, with HC-05 Bluetooth module, to simulate a locker, which must be opened or closed if the user is authorized

+See https://github.com/DistributedSystemsProject/AuthorizationServer to understand the used protocol.

+In the ECC branch there is the device code, using Elliptic-curve cryptography (ECC): https://github.com/DistributedSystemsProject/LockerDevice/tree/ecc

 # Requirements
 Install the external libaries:
 1. Base64 from https://github.com/agdl/Base64